SANdood/Ecobee-Suite/README.md

 -------------------------
 <a name="installation"><img src="https://raw.githubusercontent.com/SANdood/Icons/master/Ecobee/Installation-1-8-00-section.png" width="50%" alt="Installation" /></a>

-STOPPED HERE!!!
 --------------------------

 ## <a name="install-hubitat">Hubitat Installation</a>

-The EASIEST way to install Ecobee Suite on Hubitat is to use the <a href=https://github.com/HubitatCommunity/hubitatpackagemanager>Hubitat Package Manager</a>, as this will automate the installation of the 13 Applications and 2 device drivers.
+The EASIEST way to install Ecobee Suite on Hubitat is to use the <a href=https://github.com/HubitatCommunity/hubitatpackagemanager>Hubitat Package Manager (HPM)</a>, as this will automate the installation of the 13 Applications and 2 device drivers.
+Simply install HPM, then select Ecobee Suite to install.
+Then you can skip to the [next section to complete the installation and configuration](#install-console-hubitat).

 But if you insist on doing it manually, follow these instructions:

 ### <a name="install-prep-hubitat">Installation Preparation</a>